eastandwestwind/slowlysipping/_posts/2017-04-15-minimalist-wardrobe.markdown

 It is an iterative process that may take a week or a month.

 1. Dig everything out.
-Go ahead and set aside certain items for donation.
+Go ahead and set aside the obvious items for donation.
 2. Put everything that's left in a place that is visible when you go about your usual dressing routine.
 3. After wearing an item of clothing or washing it, place it in a special location, or flip the hanger around to indicate use.
 4. After a week or two - depending on how thorough you wish to be - take a look at what you have and haven't worn.